masternet

 Is Wilderness Therapy Safe?

 Among the most common concerns parents have is whether or not their child will be safe while enrolled in the inherently dangerous wilderness.
 Parents concerned about their child’s safety in a wilderness program might be surprised to learn that, according to the latest statistics, the injury rate of teens in a wilderness program was just 1.12 per 1,000 campers.
-Based on these findings, it is actually statistically safer for a teen to be in a wilderness therapy program than in their own hometown.
+Based on these findings, it is statistically safer for a teen to be in a wilderness therapy program than in their hometown.

 Romans 6:23 "For the wages of sin is death, BUT THE FREE GIFT OF GOD is eternal life in Christ Jesus our Lord."